diokhann/AirsoftAssistant/README.md

 ## Contributing

-I welcome your comments, suggestions, and contributions!
+Your comments, suggestions, and contributions are welcomed!
 Please feel free to open an issue or submit a pull request with your improvements or ideas.